Strange symmetry, drawn from revolution,

 Nameless might, ever carving us to be

-Pinnacled sculptures of evolution,
+Towering sculptures of evolution,

-Some, shaped of arid sand, some, icy sea;
+Some, shaped of arid sand; some, icy sea;

-Some, mountains grand, some, jungled leafy shrines,
+Some, mountains grand, some, leafy jungle shrines,

 Yet others, temperate fields and rolling hills,